manpreetkaur12378/MedSupply-Guardian/README.md

 The app sends low-stock and expiry reminders so you never miss important updates.

-It uses a Room database for offline storage and Firebase authentication for Google and email/password login.

 The UI is built with Jetpack Compose and follows Material 3 design with dynamic light/dark themes.

 The project follows MVVM + Clean Architecture, separating data, domain, and presentation layers.